 Urban Sea Lions

-In some coastal Chilean communities, South American Sea Lions are a common site at fish markets.
-These creatures are protected, and have become pests to those in the fishing business.
-They are drawn to the markets by the massive amounts of fish being processed there.
-This body of work examines the experience of the sea lions in and around these spaces.
+In coastal Chilean communities South American Sea Lions are often a common site at fish markets.
+The massive creatures have been a protected species for 28 years and are pests to those in the fishing business.
+The sea lions are drawn to the markets by the fish being processed there, and will beg like dogs, existing in the spaces as if they were a natural habitat.

 A South American Sea Lion approaches Feria Fluvial, a fish market in Valdivia, Chile, on July 2, 2024.